schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 }
 ```

-Loading the document in your browser will show the heading but, the color will be black.
+Loading the document in your browser will show the heading but, the color will be the default text color, black.
 Because the `rel` attribute is not present, the browser creates no link and thus, does not load the CSS file.
 If you were to add a `rel` attribute, but set its value to say, "await", it would produce the same result.
 That is because the value "await" is not a valid keyword.

 In order for the link to be created and for the stylesheet to be loaded, you need to specify a valid value such as `stylesheet`: